 RPGs have one of the most loyal followings of any video game genre.
 You can find Final Fantasy fans and Zelda fans arguing in forums to this very day about which franchise is better.
 Pokemon fans are always bragging about how they caught a MewTwo without a Master Ball.
 One thing they all have in common is that they all love the RPG title.
 However, for Android, a good RPG can be hard to find as a simple search can turn up hundreds of results.
-So we've put together a best RPG list to help people find the best of the best.
-As usual, if you'd rather watch than read, our video is posted at the bottom.
-Let's get started.
+So we’ve put together a best RPG list to help people find the best of the best.
+The written list has been updated but if you want to see our original top RPGs, check the video above!

 Okay, so emulators aren’t technically RPG titles.
 However, by using an emulator, there is a huge selection of RPGs available to people who know how to find them.
 We’re not talking obscure titles either.
 With an SNES emulator, you can find Zelda and Final Fantasy games along with more obscure classics like Mario RPG and Star Ocean.
 With a PlayStation emulator, you can find greats like Lunar 1 and 2, Final Fantasy 7 through 9, and some more obscure classics like Legend of Legaia and Chrono Cross.
 With a Game Boy Advanced Emulator, you can play some classic Pokemon games, Breath of Fire, and Golden Sun, among others.

 A good emulator is hard to find and sometimes you have to tinker with settings to get certain games to work.
 Once these peculiarities are perfected, though, new RPG fans can catch up on the classics and old RPG fans can relive some of the greatest games ever made.
 To get a good Game Boy Advanced emulator, click the button to the right.

 Click here to find a good PlayStation emulator and Click here for a good SNES emulator.
 You’ll have to find the ROMs on your own.